-The hotel’s Boiler Room Tavern, popular with both locals and guests, is so named because the barback is the front plate off the inn’s original coal boiler.
-Here, you cannot only enjoy a beverage, but also a variety Mexican food menu, and live music during some weekends.
+The hotel’s Boiler Room Tavern, popular with both locals and guests, is so named because the barback is the front plate of the inn’s original coal boiler.
+Here, you cannot only enjoy a beverage, but also a variety of Mexican food menu, and live music during some weekends.

 In addition to the opulence you will find at the Hotel St. Nicholas, you might also “find” a ghost or two.
 Said to be haunted by a number of spirits including nuns, children, and former patients of the mental ward, the most often “seen” ghostly resident is one referred to as “Stinky.”
 Lurking at the back staircase of the old hospital, “Stinky” makes his presence known with a sewage-like smell.
 The apparition of an old miner with no upper body is also sometimes seen.

 Another ghost, that of a little boy affectionately known as “Petey,” has been seen throughout the hotel, but most often is held responsible for stealing cigarettes and moving items about in the tavern.

 Quietly located just blocks from the gaming district, The Hotel St. Nicholas is can be found at 303 North Third Street in Cripple Creek.

 Long before Buffalo Billy’s became the casino that it is today, it was known as the Turf Club.
 Still, visitors can see at the top of this historic building, the carved letters spelling out “Turf Club Room 1896.”
 During Cripple Creek’s mining days, several exclusive “men’s clubs,” including the Turf, lined the streets of the burgeoning city.